Why do we Italians eat “La Colomba Pasquale” at Easter?

 The Colomba as we know it today was created in Milan in the 1930s by the company Motta.

-Innovation: To keep their Panettone-making machinery productive during the "low season" after Christmas, they developed a new cake using a similar dough.
+It was thought this would enable the bakers to keep their “Panettone-making” machinery productive during the 'low season' after Christmas, and so they developed a new cake using similar dough.

-The Recipe: While similar to Panettone, the Colomba typically omits raisins and features candied orange peel, topped with a crunchy almond and pearl sugar glaze.
+The recipe is similar to Panettone, but the Colomba typically omits raisins and features candied orange peel, topped with a crunchy almond and pearl sugar glaze.

 While the commercial version is 20th-century, several folk legends trace its "spirit" back to the Middle Ages: